l1j-en/classic/README.md

 # l1j-en

 l1j-en is an English-language server emulator for the South Korean MMORPG, Lineage 1.
-It targets feature-complete support for the final US release of the client (S3ep1, also called Tikal/Antharas).
+It targets feature-complete support for the final 2009 US client.

 See the project documentation on the
 [l1j-en project wiki](https://github.com/l1j-en/classic/wiki) for general